synman/ESPWebSvr/README.md

 Be sure to reset your adapter using its reset button after uploading a new firmware over USB.
 The ESP8266 series modules will not properly reset / reboot after a USB flash if not reset via their reset button first.
 This limitation does not apply to OTA updates.

-There is plenty of extra flash storage on this module and work is underway to split the rom with a 1mb spiifs partition (too many conflicts with sdFat at the moment but the spiffs FS is there if you `pio run -t uploadFs`)
+There is extra flash storage on this module and the project's `platformio.ini` file has been configured to flash the atached ESP8266 with a 2m1m partition scheme, essentially providing a 1mb LittleFS partition that can be used to host and serve static content.

 ## Initial Setup
 After uploading the sketch to your WiFi-SD board, reset the adapter and wait approximately 60 seconds.
 You can monitor its progress via the